ainsleymcgrath/seedcx-programming-challenge/README.md

 ## Coinbase Integration

 This application listens to the `level2` and `match` channels on the [Coinbase WebSocket Feed](https://docs.pro.coinbase.com/#websocket-feed).
-Only `l2update` message types are processed from the former.
-(The `snapshot` is skipped because its huge and unweildy-- didn't feel worth slowing everything down with.)
 The most recently updated bids and asks for BTC (although other currencies are possible) are displayed on the orderbook table.
 The `match` channel is used only to display the midpoint price and percentage change from the last midpoint.